Homebirth vs. Hospital Birth: Which is best for you?

 In the United States, the default location for pregnant people to deliver will be in a hospital.
 Deliveries in a hospital will be attended by midwives and/or obstetricians.
 Read more about Midwife vs. OB-GYN: What’s The Difference? and But What Actually is a Midwife?.
 Most hospitals also have quick access to a nursing team, neonatal team and NICU (neonatal intensive care unit), pediatrics team, an anesthesia team, a surgical team and an operating room.
 Hospitals can offer a wide range of medical interventions including pain medication (epidurals), inductions of labor, and the ability to perform operative vaginal deliveries (OVD) and C-births.
 Read more about Types of Births: Differences & Benefits.
 While most pregnant people may not even consider an alternative option to a hospital birth, those that choose it intentionally often do so because of the reassurance of immediate access to emergency medical care and the availability of medical interventions to manage pain and complications.

-- Immediate access to emergency medical care in the event of a complication or emergency
+- Immediate access to emergency medical care at the hospital in the event of a complication or emergency, including need for cesarean section

 - Access to a wide range of medical interventions to manage pain and complications